griga23/shoe-store/lab1.md

 ## 3. Connecting to Flink
 You can use your web browser or console to enter Flink SQL statements.
-  * **Web UI** - click on the button Open SQL workspace on your Flink Compute Pool Open the SQL Workspace of compute pool and set:
+  * **Web UI** - click on the button `Open SQL workspace` on your Flink Compute Pool You now have to set which cataloge and database you want to use:
-    - the environment name `handson-flink` as catalog
+    - Set the environment name `handson-flink` as cataloge,
     - and the cluster name `cc_handson_cluster` as database

-    Via the dropdown boxes, see graphic
+    via the dropdown boxes, see graphic below
     ![image](terraform/img/sqlworksheet.png)

   * **Console** - copy/paste command from your Flink Compute Pool to the command line